antoniocarrion11/GekkoBot/README.md

 Lombok has a fuckin builder annotation.
 I still don't know if i need this thing but it's fucking awesome to have one on hand.
 This is sick.

+### Update 8/19

+Created a trello board and an easy way to convert it to markdown, hell yeah Hoping this helps with not getting overwhelmed